Full Tag Reference

 In preset sets:

-Section titled “Assigning presets to elements”Use the mm-presets attribute to assign one or more preset sets to an element.
+Section titled “Assigning presets to elements”Use the mm-preset attribute to assign one or more preset sets to an element.
 The value references the name of defined preset sets.

 - The element’s inline